ryancey1/coursera-week4-programming-assignment/CodeBook.md

 LAYING | Laying
 WALKING_DOWNSTAIRS | WalkingDownstairs

-Lastly, before summarizing the data, the variables were updated to be more readable by utilizing the `sub()` base function to obtain variables formatted like the following:
+Lastly, before summarizing the data, the variables were updated to be more readable by utilizing the `sub()` base function to obtain a vector of variables formatted like the following:

 Raw | Tidied
 -|-
 tBodyAcc-mean()-X | Time-BodyAcc-mean()-X
 tGravityAcc-std()-Y | Time-GravityAcc-std()-Y
-fBodyGyro-std()-Z | | Freq-BodyGyro-std()-Z
+fBodyGyro-std()-Z | Freq-BodyGyro-std()-Z

+These were all stored for later use.

 ## Variable Dictionary